Contents

 Heat Loss in Cold Seasons.

-With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
-If you occasionally clean your windows, you’ll require to clean the skylight more often.
-Plus, installing the roof is the only method to clean up the beyond a skylight.
+With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
+If you occasionally clean your windows, you’ll require to clean up the skylight more often.
+Plus, installing the roof is the only method to clean the beyond a skylight.

 Skylight Cost Elements.

-Most standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the rate.
-If your roof opening doesn’t fit one of the below sizes, anticipate to pay a minimum of 25% more for the system than the next-closest standard alternative on this list.
+Many standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the higher the price.
+If your roof opening doesn’t fit one of the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest standard choice on this list.

 Size (Width by Height) Price.